HaplyHaptics/Getting-Started/README.md

 Your first place to look after receiving your Haply Kit!

 ## Setup
-For instructions on how to assemble the Haplet, see [The-Haply-Development-Kit](/The-Haply-Development-Kit)
+- [The-Haply-Development-Kit](/The-Haply-Development-Kit) - instructions for assembling the Haplet

-See [Software-Setup](/Software-Setup) for instructions on installing the Arduino IDE and Processing, key tools for using the Haplet.
+- [Software-Setup](/Software-Setup) - instructions for installing the Arduino IDE and Processing, key tools for using the Haplet.

 ### Software